 One of the worst things anyone could ever go through is losing a loved one in an accident.
 Surviving family members are left to deal with their grief, and the financial cost of the death.
 Sometimes, loved ones have also lost a household income to pay for the mounting expenses.
 It is for this reason surviving family members often wonder if they can file a wrongful death claim after losing someone they love.
-If you have lost someone in an accident, an Atlanta wrongful death lawyer can advise on whether you have a valid claim.
+If you have lost someone in an accident, a lawyer can advise on whether you have a valid claim.

 What Is Wrongful Death?